-Researchers, led by Dr. Bing Wang, Professor in the Department of General Surgery at Shanghai Ninth People's Hospital and Shanghai Jiao Tong University School of Medicine in Shanghai, China, are utilizing mesenchymal stem cells (MSCs) to treat obesity and type II diabetes, two of the biggest healthcare concerns [change to ‘most significant healthcare concerns and maintain the link] for adults worldwide.
+Researchers, led by Dr. Bing Wang, Professor in the Department of General Surgery at Shanghai Ninth People's Hospital and Shanghai Jiao Tong University School of Medicine in Shanghai, China, are utilizing mesenchymal stem cells (MSCs) to treat obesity and type II diabetes, two of the most significant healthcare concerns for adults worldwide.
 This study explored the use of MSCs (the same type of stem cells found in teeth) to treat the inflammation due to obesity that often causes or exacerbates the insulin resistance in type II diabetes.
 In an animal model, the stem cells were used to to restore metabolic balance and mitigate insulin resistance that arises when high blood glucose levels persist for extended periods of time.
 The stem cells, known for their anti-inflammatory properties, also expressed a growth factor called neuregulin 4, which is known to effectively combat the effects of obesity.

 Researchers at the Harvard University’s Stem Cell Institute have engineered stem cells to become insulin producing cells, potentially providing an important source of pancreatic cells for the development of more effective treatment alternatives for millions of diabetics around the world.
 The technique increased insulin-producing cell yield from 30% to 80% by targeting the production of a specific protein utilized by insulin-producing beta cells.
 This enabled the researchers to concentrate the stem cells and yield more beta cells that can then be transplanted into diabetic individuals.
 Additionally, the concentration of cells should allow researchers to use smaller and less invasive devices to deliver the therapeutic cells in clinically relevant numbers.